Vegan French Silk Pie with Grain-Free Crust (dairy, grain and sugar free)

 - 1 cup almond flour (packed)

-- 1/8 tsp pure stevia extract (see How to Use Stevia)
+- 1/8 teaspoon pure stevia extract (see How to Use Stevia)

 - 1 3/4 coconut milk (divided; unsweetened; see Easiest Coconut Milk)

-- 3 Tbsp cocoa powder (or carob powder; sifted; I skip the sifting when I am in a hurry :-))
+- 3 tablespoons cocoa powder (or carob powder; sifted; I skip the sifting when I am in a hurry :-))

 - 3/4 cup cocoa (or carob powder; sifted)